walker84837/Echolite/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

+### Roadmap

+- [ ] Add support for two-way private messages between Discord and Minecraft.

 ## Acknowledgments

-- [JDA](https://github.com/DV8FromTheWorld/JDA) for the Discord API integration.
+- [JDA](https://github.com/discord-jda/JDA) for the Discord API integration.
-- [PaperMC](https://papermc.io/) for the server implementation.

 ## Contact

-For any questions or support, please contact the project maintainer or open an issue on the GitHub repository.
+For any questions or support, please contact me or open an issue on this GitHub repository.